smg-automotive/api-client-pkg/README.md

 ### Using the client

 Depending on your client configuration, you are going to get typing for the request and the response body.
+The body is parsed and transformed to an object by the client.

 ```typescript
 const res = await comparisonClient